TLB120-U red & NIR light belt with stand - face and neck

-- π΄ Skin glow, smoother skin tone and perceived firmness - Red light (approx. 660 nm) stimulates the cells' energy production and can contribute to a fresher skin tone with regular use.
-Clinical studies and overviews show that LED treatment in red/NIR can improve perceived skin quality without damaging the epidermis.
+• 🔴 Skin glow and more even skin tone - Red light around 660 nm supports the cells' energy production and can contribute to a fresher skin tone and perceived firmness with regular use.

-- π Circulation support locally - PBM can affect microcirculation and the cells' energy metabolism, which in turn can be experienced as better warmth, softness and comfort in the skin/tissue where the light is used.Β
+• 🔁 Local circulation support - PBM can affect microcirculation and the cells' energy metabolism, which is often experienced as warmth, softness and increased comfort in the treated area.

-Top 2 features - and one lesser known effect
+Top 2 functions - and one lesser-known use

 How photobiomodulation (PBM) works

-PBM describes how red and near-infrared light is absorbed by, among other things, cytochrome c-oxidase in the mitochondria - the cells' "power plant".
-This can increase the formation of ATP (energy), modulate oxidative stress and affect signaling pathways which in turn can support normal cell activity and tissue balance.
-The response is dose-dependent (biphasic): too little light produces little effect, and too much can produce a diminishing response β an argument for short, regular sessions rather than long ones.Β
+Red and near-infrared light is absorbed, among other things, by cytochrome c oxidase in the mitochondria, the cells' energy centers.
+This can increase the formation of ATP (cellular energy), modulate oxidative stress and influence signaling pathways that support normal cell function and tissue balance.
+The effect is dose-dependent (biphasic), which speaks for short, regular sessions rather than long treatments.

 Recommended use